Listing Objects

 Paginated Access Control

-func GetAccessibleRepos(ctx context.Context, user User, page, pageSize int) ([]Repository, error) {
+func GetAccessibleRepos(ctx context.Context, user User, cursor *string, pageSize int) ([]Repository, *string, error) {

 if err != nil {